mcgrof/graphing-with-fio/README.md

 ## Real time analysis

-`fiovisualizer` claims to provide realtime graphing, however `gfio` provides only 150 milliseconds better resolution than gfio.
+`fiovisualizer` claims to provide realtime graphing, however `fiovisualizer` provides only 150 milliseconds *better* resolution than gfio.
 Anything below 100 milliseconds for status intervals currently reveals more data but the accuracy on timing below may not be what be expected and requires further investigation.
 Additionally there is a time penalty to consider on `fiovisualizer` as it parses data prior to plotting, this impact should be considered, however it is expected to be minor.

 `fiovisualizer` relies on status interval updates.
 Although the interval is configurable, the check for such interval *should* only happen every